In this post...

 Introduction

-Are you a fan of Ponchos, Wraps, and Shawls?
-I think these are a wonderful “third piece” which can make any top and pants or tops and skirts look more interesting and pulled together.
-In this post, I will show you four different outfits with ponchos, wraps, and shawls.
 I spend much of the winter (from late December until late May) in La Quinta, California.
 This is a town about thirty minutes east of Palm Springs.
 The early morning and late evening weather can easily be in the ’40s in January through early March.
-Thus a layer such as ponchos, wraps, and shawls can be very useful as well as fashionable.
+Thus a layer such as ponchos, wraps, and shawls can be very useful and fashionable.

 This type of piece can be worn as the “top layer” in my region, but in other cooler locales, it can replace a sweater or vest, to then be worn under an overcoat.
 I especially love wearing this item in a spot where the weather changes a lot on the same day.
 For example, the other day we went to Joshua Tree State Park.
 When we left La Quinta, it was 55 degrees.
 By the time we reached our highest elevation at the park, it was 39 with a stiff wind.
 By wearing a poncho, wrap, or shawl, (under a coat if necessary), you allow yourself the flexibility of layers that can be easily added or removed.

-Poncho Outfit Number One:
+Ponchos Outfit Number One:

-Poncho Outfit Number Two:
+Ponchos Outfit Number Two:

-Outfit Number Three:
+Ponchos Outfit Number Three:

-Outfit Number Four:
+Ponchos Outfit Number Four:

 This is such a visually interesting ensemble.
 I paired a burgundy wrap/shawl with a black and gray long-sleeved striped tee.
 To mix patterns, I stayed in the same color profile but added a gray and black leopard tissue paper cashmere scarf at the neck.
-Style tip: Adding a soft scarf or necklace is a great trick when wearing a poncho, wrap or shawl because if you get warm, you can take off this top layer and still have a completed look in place!
+Style tip: Adding a soft scarf or necklace is a great trick when wearing a poncho, wrap, or shawl because if you get warm, you can take off this top layer and still have a complete look in place!

 Here I added a black pebbled leather doctor’s bag, black kid leather gloves, black Lysse pointe leggings, and black suede booties.
 You can also see my watch and bracelet peeking out from my gloves and tee.